3and4/Leither/doc/MiMei-en.md

 #### 7.3.4 Leither is ideal to build cloud service
 Besides capable of building complete cloud applications, all the applications and data within Leither system is of MiMei type that is freely movable among nodes.
 MiMei also enabled load balance mechanism of Leither.
 All those powerful features make Leither ideal for building cloud service platform.
 The best practice of Leither App development is to execute business logic in the frontend, therefore greatly reduce the load on the backend.
 The same server running Leither can outperform traditional platform 100 times or more.
 #### 7.4 Advantages of Leither Cloud
-#### 7.4.1 Simple App Development
+#### 7.4.1 Simple Application Development
-Knowledge of HTML5 is sufficient for most of the work to build cloud services, or develop website, App and applet independently.
+Knowledge of HTML5 is sufficient to do most of the work for building cloud services, or develop website, App and applet independently.
 The workflow is almost identical to a local HTML application.
 #### 7.4.2 Extremely low requirement of system resource
 Leither is developed with low CPU, low memory devices in mind.
 Leither applications consume very little system resources of the node, because data and business logic are executed in the frontend, aka user's browser or App usually.